Custom audio device

-By default, PlanetKit automatically detects and controls the microphone device when a call starts, and uses the audio captured from the microphone for the call.
-However, depending on the requirements of your application, you may need to change this structure.
-One example is to send audio from an external source instead of the user's audio.
+By default, PlanetKit automatically detects and controls microphone and speaker devices when a call starts, uses audio captured from the microphone in the call to transmit to the peer, and plays received audio data through the speaker.
+However, depending on the requirements of your application, there may be a need to change this structure.
+For example, you might want to transmit audio from a file instead of the user's audio, or store received audio data to a file instead of playing it through the speaker.

-PlanetKit does not control the microphone device while using a custom audio source.
+PlanetKit does not control the microphone device while a custom audio source is used, and PlanetKit does not control the speaker device while a custom audio sink is used.

 | Supported call type | Minimum SDK version |